telerik/blazor-docs/components/dateinput/overview.md

 * `Class` - the CSS class that will be rendered on the `input` element.
 * `Enabled` - whether the `input` is enabled.
 * `Format` - the date format that the user input must match.
+Read more in the [Supported Formats]({%slug components/dateinput/supported-formats%}) article.
 * `ParsingErrorMessage` - a hint that is displayed to the user through validation when their input cannot be parsed in the required format
 * `Value` - get/set the value of the input, can be used for binding.
 * `Width` - the width of the `input`.
 See the [Dimensions]({%slug common-features/dimensions%}) article.